timothydobbins/PHCM9795-R/_book/01-IntroToR.md

 ## Introduction

-"R is a language and environment for statistical computing and graphics." [ref to https://www.r-project.org/about.html].
+"R is a language and environment for statistical computing and graphics." [https://www.r-project.org/about.html].
 It is an open-source programming language, used mainly for statistics.
 It is increasingly used in health research, as well as in other fields such as econometrics and social science.
 The aim of these notes is to introduce the R language within the RStudio environment, and to introduce the commands and procedures that are directly relevant to this course.
 There is so much more to R than we can cover in these notes.
 Relevant information will be provided throughout the course, and we will provide further references that you can explore if you are interested.

 ## R vs RStudio